 Heat the oil in a soup pot.
 Add the onions and sauté over medium-low heat until golden.

-Adjust the consistency with 1 to 2 cups water, so that the soup is dense but not overly crowded, and heat through for 2 to 3 minutes longer.
+Adjust the consistency with more water, so that the soup is dense but not overly crowded, and heat through for 2 to 3 minutes longer.
 Remove from the heat.